 Do you remember any educational video games from when you were growing up?
 I used to love an online geometry game that was based on billiards.
 Honestly, that game and the Pythagorean theorem are all I remember from geometry.

-Classcraft is another educational video game platform that makes for excellent homework play.
+Classcraft is another educational video game-like platform that makes for excellent homework play.
 Students can go home and complete a quest, which is basically a curriculum-based task assigned by their teacher.
 The alluring graphics and avatars might make parents double-check their kids’ laptops, but just like Spelling City and Grammar Gorillas, this educational platform is legit.